-Typically, we see an organisation’s approach to Disaster Recovery (DR) dictated by one or more of the following:
+Typically, we see an organization’s approach to Disaster Recovery (DR) dictated by one or more of the following:

 - The belief that it won’t happen to them